Skip to main content

 The current sequence is:

-1. Keep 0.1.0-alpha.0 pinned in examples and customer projects.
+1. Keep the current stable SDK and Agent SDK versions pinned in examples and customer projects.

 4. Add public support, rate-limit, and error-handling commitments before GA.